By Dr Deborah Quinn

 Photo by TJ Holowaychuk

-Here is a brief outline of what to could seek to observe and aim for, as you try this practice over time.
+Here is a brief outline of what to could seek to observe and aim for.

 Stage One: Learning to observe